bastiensoucasse/dlcv/lab4/README.md

 - Flatten.
 - Dense: 10 ('softmax').

-*N.B.:* This is the same model1 as with Keras to have the same base, but it won't be improve the same way as Keras, since we chose to improve it the most relevant way possible.
+*N.B.:* This is the same model1 as with Keras to have the same base, but it won't be improved the same way as Keras, since we chose to improve it the most relevant way possible.
 This will allow us to have other CNN architectures giving good accuracies.

 #### Loss and Accuracy Plots